IDR/deployment/docs/provisioning.md

 ### Ansible provisioning example

-You will need to customise the variables at the top of [`openstack-create-infrastructure.yml`](../ansible/openstack-create-infrastructure.yml) to fit with your OpenStack cloud.
+You will need to customize the variables at the top of [`openstack-create-infrastructure.yml`](../ansible/openstack-create-infrastructure.yml) to fit with your OpenStack cloud.
 In particular, you must define a list of SSH public key(s), for example:

     - idr_keypair_keys: ["ssh-rsa SSH_PUBLIC_KEY"]